 The Company's basic loss per share are calculated by dividing its net loss available to common stockholders by the weighted average number of common shares outstanding for the period.
 The Company's dilutive loss per share is calculated by dividing its net loss available to common shareholders by the diluted weighted average number of shares outstanding during the period.
-The diluted weighted average number of shares adjusted for any potentially dilutive debt or equity.
+The diluted weighted average number of shares outstanding is the basic weighted number of shares adjusted for any potentially dilutive debt or equity.
+As of December 31, 2023 there were 9,637,037 potentially dilutive shares outstanding.